annleefores/cruddur/journal/week0.md

 ## Cost allocation tags

 - Profile -> Billing Dashboard -> Cost allocation tags (left pane)
-- Tagging will help to calculate the cost of a system with different services that are all tagged by a common tag
+- Tagging will aid in calculating the cost of a system with multiple services that are all tagged by a single tag.

 ![cost allocation tags](media/week0/cost-allocation-tags.png)

 ## Cost Explorer

 - Profile -> Billing Dashboard -> Cost Explorer (left pane)
-- Can see spend based on different filters like date, frequency, region, tag, services, etc.
+- Spend can be viewed using various filters such as date, frequency, region, tag, services, and so on.
 - View reports and other features

 ![cost explorer](media/week0/cost-exp.png)

 ## AWS Credit

-To redeem credits, view credit balance
+To redeem credits, view credit balance.

 - Profile -> Billing Dashboard -> Credits (left pane)

-Certain credit is only applicable to few services
+Certain credit is only applicable to few services.

 ## AWS estimates calculator

 [https://calculator.aws/](https://calculator.aws/)

-- Calculate estimate cost for different services
+- Calculate estimate cost for different services.
-- AWS Calculator provides estimate based on 730 hrs per month
+- AWS Calculator provides estimate based on 730 hrs per month.
-- Pricing in real use case will vary based on usage
+- Pricing in real use case will vary based on usage.

 ![aws calculator](media/week0/aws-calc.png)